Diverse group of people sat looking at a laptop

 • For further information about research degrees at BNU please contact ResearchUnit@bnu.ac.uk

 Applicants must satisfy all entry criteria for Doctoral candidates and be accepted through the normal application process (details above), with approval from Staffordshire University, to be eligible for an award.
-Additionally, research proposals must align with one of the following discipline areas:

 How to apply